Maine Practice Materials with helpful tips

 Shepard's Maine Citations.
 Lexis Pub., updated quarterly

-TIP: The hardcopy Shepard's Citations books includes uncodifed Laws of Maine including Private and Special Laws and Resolves.
-The superceded 1989 hardcopy Maine Shepard's includes select municipal ordinances, but this feature has been discontinued in the new edition.
-You can't do these specials searches using the online Shepard's version.
+TIP#1: The hardcopy Shepard's Citations includes uncodified Laws of Maine, Private and Special Laws and Resolves.
+The superseded 1989 hardcopy Maine Shepard's includes select municipal ordinances, but this feature has been discontinued in the new edition.
+You can't search P&S. Laws, Resolves or municipal ordinances using the online Shepard's version.

-Online cite checking is available from Keycite on westlaw.com and Shepards on lexis.com and free at Cleaves; printing charges apply.
+Online cite checking is available from Keycite on Westlaw.com and Shepard's on Lexis.com at Cleaves; printing charges apply.

 Constitution